MartinCadez/Data-Mining-Candlestick-Patterns_With_Genetic_Algorithm/docs/README.md

 ## 🏆 Acknowledgments & Credits

-- **Neurotrader** : Youtube video [Data Mining Candlestick Patterns With a Genetic Algorithm](https://www.youtube.com/watch?v=2XQ3PsZActM) from his channel inspired the development of this project.
+- **Neurotrader** : Youtube video [Data Mining Candlestick Patterns With a Genetic Algorithm](https://www.youtube.com/watch?v=2XQ3PsZActM) posted on his channel, inspired the development of this project.
 For more of his work, visit [Neurotrader's GitHub](https://github.com/neurotrader888).

 - **Ahmed Gad** : His PyGAD library was essential for implementing genetic algorithm.
 For more information, visit the [PyGAD Documentation](https://pygad.readthedocs.io/en/stable/).